frankpablo/smith-site/docs/teaching/csc250/csc250home.md

 Participation will be actually graded based on my memory of your active involvement in Class/Office-Hours/Slack.

+**HW Grading**: The Demo will count 25% of your grade and I will base it mostly on your presentation of the answers.
+Then, I will give you live feedback AND let you submit a corrected version of the Homework due the following Monday.

 **Late Submissions**:

 We will accept no late submissions without a valid excuse (see exceptions).
 The homework and projects are designed to have "checkpoints" so that you MUST show your progress at every point so starting late is actively discouraged.